top of page

 RESEARCH FOCUS

-Therefore, the focus of our current research projects concern both 1) the role of autophagy in disease pathogenesis and 2) the regulation and control of autophagic flux.
+Therefore, the focus of our current research projects concern both 1) the role of autophagy in disease pathogenesis, 2) the regulation and control of autophagic flux, 3) the relationship between mitochondria and neurodegenerative diseases, 4) Mitochondrial fission and fusion, 5) Reactive oxygen species and mitochondrial dynamics 6) Cancer and autophagy

 1. THE ROLE OF AUTOPHAGY IN DISEASE PATHOGENESIS